megakemp/megakemp.github.io/_posts/2014-06-25-leveraging-the-cloud-for-fun-and-games.md

 ### Step 1: Getting a machine in the cloud

 Valve puts out their [Source Dedicated Server](https://developer.valvesoftware.com/wiki/Source_Dedicated_Server) software both for Windows and Linux.
-The Windows version has GUIs and is generally "user friendly".
+The Windows version has GUIs and is generally what you'd call "user friendly".
 The Linux version, on the other hand, is *lean & mean* and is managed entirely from the command line.
 Programmers being programmers, I decided to go for the Linux version.

-Now, having established that I needed a Linux box, the next question was which of the available clouds I was going to entrust with our gaming night.
-Since [tretton37](http://tretton37.com) is mainly a Microsoft shop, I was naturally inclined to go for [Microsoft Azure](http://azure.microsoft.com).
+Now, having established that I needed a Linux box, the next question was: which of the available clouds was I going to entrust with our gaming night?
+Since [tretton37](http://tretton37.com) is mainly a Microsoft shop, it felt natural to go for [Microsoft Azure](http://azure.microsoft.com).
 However, I wasn't holding any high hopes that they would allow me to install Linux on one of their virtual machines.

 As it turned out, I had to [eat my hat](http://english.stackexchange.com/questions/150159/origin-of-eat-my-hat) on that one.
 Azure does, in fact, offer [pre-installed Linux virtual machines](http://azure.microsoft.com/en-us/documentation/articles/virtual-machines-linux-tutorial) ready to go.
-To me, this is proof that the cloud division at Microsoft is totally getting how things are supposed to work in the 21st century.
+To me, this is proof that the cloud division at Microsoft totally gets how things are supposed to work in the 21st century.
 Kudos to them.

 <a href="{{ site.url }}/assets/{{ page.assets }}/azure-create-vm.png">
 <img src="{{ site.url }}/assets/{{ page.assets }}/azure-create-vm.png"